-Pupils can opt to study Art and Design and Graphic Communication in years 10 and 11;
+Pupils can opt to study Art, Craft and Design and Photography in years 10 and 11;

 This is an engaging and exciting course with a very hands-on practical approach.
-Pupils with an interest in graphics, design, problem solving, creativity and independent thinking will enjoy this course and do well; the skills they learn will help them in other subjects, and will form the foundation of their Art and Design/Graphic Communication knowledge should they wish to take the subject further.
+Pupils with an interest in art, photography, graphics, textiles, design, problem solving, creativity and independent thinking will enjoy this course and do well; the skills they learn will help them in other subjects, and will form the foundation of their Art, Craft and Design/Photography knowledge should they wish to take the subject further.

-A GCSE in Art and Design or Graphic Communication is a valuable qualification, which is recognised by a further education establishment or employer.
+A GCSE in Art, Craft and Design or Photography is a valuable qualification, which is recognised by a further education establishment or employer.
 It shows creative thinking and the ability to work independently.

-Art and Design and/or Graphic Communication qualifications offer insight into numerous careers such as:
+Art, Craft and Design and/or Photography qualifications offer insight into numerous careers such as:

 Graphic Design, advertising, TV film/video, traditional and computer animation, photography, illustration, printing, fashion, textiles, jewellery/silversmithing, theatre-set costume and make-up, hairdressing, industrial design, architecture, interior design, ceramics, fine art (drawing, painting and sculpture) and of course teaching!

-The department offers the Art and Design and Graphic Communication full GCSE courses.
+The department offers the Art, Craft and Design and Photography full GCSE courses.
 During the course the pupils will experience a wide range of techniques, materials and concepts for creating artwork.
 These may include:

-Drawing, painting, sculpture, printing, textiles, craftwork, graphics, design and computer based design.
+Drawing, painting, sculpture, printing, textiles, craftwork, graphics, photography, design and computer based design.

 The pupils are required to produce a portfolio of work (known as controlled assessment), containing more than one project.
-For Art and Design these can include Oriental Art, Architecture and personal work inspired by artists.
-In Graphic Communication these can include work based on typography, image and corporate image/branding.
+For Art, Craft and Design these can include Oriental Art, Architecture and personal work inspired by artists.
+In Photography these can include work based on the Elements of Photography, Letterforms and Identity.
 Both disciplines provide the opportunity to develop personal ideas from given starting points.